animalfunfacts.net - The Animal Encyclopedia for Kids

 • If a meadow does not get mown, it will disappear and get overgrown with shrubs and trees.

-• In Germany, meadows and paddocks cover about 5 million hectare of land.
+• In Germany, meadows and paddocks cover about 5 million hectares of land.